The Profession of Arms (2001 film): Plot

+Federico II Gonzaga, the Marquis of Mantua, intent on avoiding war in his domain, allows the Imperial armies to pass through his fortifications at Curtatone, denying passage a few hours later to the papal troops.
+The Imperial army reaches Ferrara, where Alfonso I d'Este provides Frundsberg with four falconets capable of piercing any type of armor, in exchange for the marriage of his heir to an Imperial princess.

-In a skirmish, Giovanni de' Medici is wounded in the leg by a falconet shot.
-The attempts to cure him fail and he dies.
+The exhausted papal army manages to reach an Imperial detachment at Governolo, where de' Medici intends to capture Frundsberg.
+In the ensuing skirmish, de' Medici is wounded in the leg by a falconet shot and transported to Mantua.
+The attempts to cure his infected wound fail and he dies of sepsis.
 The Imperial armies assault Rome.

-The film is beautifully but unassumingly set, and shows the hard conditions in which war is waged and its lack of glory.
-It ends straightforwardly with the declaration made after the death of Giovanni de' Medici by the commanders of the armies in Europe of ceasing to use firearms because of their cruelty.
+The film ends straightforwardly with the declaration made after the death of Giovanni de' Medici by the commanders of the armies in Europe of ceasing to use firearms because of their cruelty.